How the Patriots' BS Underdog Mentality Has Fueled a Super Bowl Run

 And, frankly, what they think is all that actually matters, because this feeling of being slighted—even if it's, say, 15 percent real and 85 percent perceived—has served as the electroshock the 2018-19 Patriots absolutely needed.

 Finding motivation can be an impossible task for any team, let alone one forever gunning for more Super Bowls.
-So thisis how these Patriots keep the dynasty fresh—this mentality that was injected by Brady, spread by Edelman (he of "Bet against us" infamy) and carried out by all helped the Patriots slay the likely MVP, Patrick Mahomes, and the top-seeded Chiefs.
+So this is how these Patriots keep the dynasty fresh.
+This mentality injected by Brady, spread by Edelman (he of "Bet against us" infamy) and carried out by all helped the Patriots slay the likely MVP, Patrick Mahomes, and the top-seeded Chiefs.

 And it could start a ring collection on Brady's other hand.